-If your foot or ankle are unstable and out of place, you may need surgery.
-Our surgical options might include the use of pins, plates, or screws to maintain proper position of your bones during healing.
+If your foot or ankle is unstable and/or out of place, your OSI orthopedic surgeon may need to do surgery.
+OSI’s surgical options include the use of pins, plates, or screws to maintain proper position of your bones during healing.
 More serious fractures may require bone grafting.
-Left untreated, a foot or ankle fracture can lead to cartilage damage and the development of arthritis.
+Left untreated, a foot or ankle fracture can lead to cartilage damage and arthritis.

 Because foot and ankle fractures encompass such a wide range of injuries, healing times vary.
-It will take at least six weeks for the broken bones to heal.
-It is important to follow your doctor’s orders for rehab so you can eventually resume your normal activities limp free.
+It will take at least six weeks for broken foot and ankle bones to heal.
+It is important to follow your OSI orthopedic surgeon’s orders for rehab and physical therapy, which you can get right at OSI.